Agostinho Caetano

 Agostinho Manuel Almeida Caetano (born 9 December 1966) is a Portuguese retired footballer who played as a forward.

 Club career

 Caetano was born in Penafiel, Porto District.
 Over nine seasons, he amassed Primeira Liga totals of 226 games and 21 goals, mainly with F.C.
 Tirsense (four years).
-In 1993–94, he scored a career-best 11 goals in 32 matches with precisely his main club, as the campaign ended in promotion from the second division.
+In 1993–94, he scored a career-best 11 goals in 32 matches with his main club, as the campaign ended in promotion from the Segunda Liga.

 Caetano retired in 1997 at the age of 30, after one season with S.C.
 Espinho in the top tier.

 International career

 Whilst a Tirsense player, Caetano won two caps for Portugal in late January 1995, during the SkyDome Cup.
 His first arrived on the 26th, as he played 62 minutes in a 1–1 draw against hosts Canada.

 Personal life

 Caetano's son, Rui, was also a footballer and a forward.
 He played mostly for F.C.
 Paços de Ferreira.

 Caetano retired early to open a real estate company, and his son also quit professional football prematurely to concentrate on business.